FoundationDB/fdb-kubernetes-operator/docs/manual/fault_domains.md

 When running a FoundationDB cluster that is deployed across multiple Kubernetes clusters, each Kubernetes cluster will have its own instance of the operator working on the processes in its cluster.
 There will be some operations that cannot be scoped to a single Kubernetes cluster, such as changing the database configuration.
-The operator provides a locking system to ensure that only one instance of the operator can perform these operations at a time.
+The operator provides a locking system to reduce the risk of those independent operator instance performing the same action at the same time.
+All actions that the operator performs like changing the configuration or restarting processes will lead to the same desired state.
+The locking system is only intended to reduce the risk of frequent reoccurring recoveries.

 You can enable this locking system by setting `lockOptions.disableLocks = false` in the cluster spec.
 The locking system is automatically enabled by default for any cluster that has multiple regions in its database configuration, a `zoneCount` greater than 1 in its fault domain configuration, or `redundancyMode` equal to `three_data_hall`.